rensaketh/ColosseumBot/README.md

 - Node.js
 - macOS is optional, but the success alarm uses `osascript` and `say` when available

 Python dependencies are listed in `requirements.txt`.
+Node.js is a separate system dependency because the bootstrap solver runs `bot/js/solve_inline_challenge.js`.

 ## Install